99soo/99soo/README.md

-hi i fw Satosugu and Sukugo HARD i also luv Sonadow and Miyusawa
+hi i fw Itafushi and Sukugo HARD i also luv Sonadow and Miyusawa

 read kamisama no iutoori for a free skin 10% OFF!!! #PEAK